noiseprotocol/noise_spec/noise.md

 length fields but that's an **application responsibility** - see Section 10.

 A handshake message begins with a sequence of one or more DH public keys.
-Whether each public key is ephemeral or static is specified by the message's descriptor.
+Whether each public key belongs to an ephemeral or static key pair is specified by the message's descriptor.
 Public keys may be encrypted to provide identity hiding.

 Following the public keys will be a **payload** which could be used to convey certificates or other handshake data, and which may also be encrypted.